VOTE SEASON PROTOCOL

-- Continuing to celebrate all music and music makers to the general public through its public-facing platforms as part of its overall mission to reflect the importance of music in society.
+Continuing to celebrate music and music makers to the general public through its public-facing platforms as part of its overall mission to reflect the importance of music in society

 PRESERVING THE INTEGRITY OF THE GRAMMY AWARDS PROCESS

 It is the goal of the Recording Academy to ensure the GRAMMY Awards process is led in a fair and ethical manner and that voting members make their choices based solely on the artistic and technical merits of the eligible recordings.
-In an effort to maintain a high degree of integrity and transparency, it is crucial that the following guidelines be understood and followed.
+In an effort to maintain a high degree of integrity and transparency, it is crucial that the following guidelines be understood and followed by all Voting Members.

 Voter Code of Conduct